By Pinky Hota

 Despite the alarming increase in caste-based crimes, the 2018 Amendment to the Act did not seek to increase protections for minorities.
 Rather, the Supreme Court asserted the need to protect upper castes from the Act’s “rampant misuse.”
 In a judgment on March 20, 2018, the Supreme Court of India insisted that the SC/ST Act has become an instrument to “blackmail” innocent citizens and public servants, issuing new guidelines to protect public servants and private employees from arbitrary arrests.
 Prior to this judgment, the SC/ST Act deemed crimes against minorities non-compoundable offences using language derived from the Indian Penal Code (IPC) such that the matter cannot be settled out of court nor can the victim drop charges.
 Instead, the state files charges against the accused through the police.
 A suspected offender must be immediately arrested upon the receipt of complaint along with denial of anticipatory bail and the filings must culminate in a full trial ending in acquittal or conviction.
 The Amendment reversed this, stating that public servants could only be arrested with written permission of their appointing authority and the Senior Superintendent of Police must approve of charges for private employees before arrests could be made.
 The Supreme Court of India ruled that no arrests could be made without prior permission, allowing courts to grant anticipatory bail if they, prima facie, found the complaint to be an abuse of the law.

 The Supreme Court justified these changes as responding to the “rampant misuse” of the Act, emphasizing the “frivolity” of accusations and the innocence of those accused.
 Justices U.U.
 Lalit and A.K.
 Goel stated that the Act was being used to blackmail innocent citizens and public servants, thereby perpetuating casteism as public servants were being harassed and prevented from offering even slight criticism to minority employees.
 The Supreme Court suggested that the Amendment was ultimately beneficial because false accusations using the SC/ST Act was reproducing caste and deepening caste-based fault lines.
 Such a criticism of the Balkanizing effects of hate crime legislation are mirrored in liberal critiques that insist that it promotes factionalism rather than bringing about social harmony and equality.
-These divisive effects alongside the conceptual swamp involved in legislating hate crime in which slippery topics such as how to protect victims while still preserving the free speech of others; how to deﬁne hate crimes, and difﬁculties in determining the “true” motivations of others (McPhail 2000) consistently rear their head, motivate the questioning the efficacy and relevance of hate crime legislation.
+These divisive effects alongside the conceptual swamp involved in legislating hate crime in which slippery topics such as how to protect victims while still preserving the free speech of others; how to deﬁne hate crimes, and difﬁculties in determining the “true” motivations of others (McPhail 2000) consistently rear their head, motivate the questioning of the efficacy and relevance of hate crime legislation.
 Yet in this context, hate crime legislation’s purported divisive nature could not be understood merely in terms of a liberal insistence that law should be outside of politics, and in failing to be as such, redacted or diluted.
 Rather as law’s inextricability from politics became increasingly visible in conditions of right wing populism, hate crime legislation’s role for minorities amidst political contestations became clear.
 Since Narendra Modi’s election as Prime Minister in 2014, an aggressive Hindu ethnonationalism has escalated into right-wing populism (Rajagopal 2015).
 Populist rhetoric insists that minorities have become “too empowered” by legislation such that they are now aggressing against upper caste Hindus.
 The Supreme Court’s insistence on the Act’s misuse to vilify upper caste public servants despite rising crimes against minorities and extremely low rates of conviction make it clear that the Supreme Court is not immune to the perception that minority sociolegal claims threaten upper caste rights.

 Minority activists affirmed the absurdity of the Supreme Court’s assertion by pointing out that an overwhelming number from both communities live in rural areas and lack basic literacy, and thus hardly have knowledge of protective legislations safeguarding their interests, let alone misuse them.
 Some Dalit politicians asserted that Constitutional rights were being snatched from Dalits.
 Dalit villagers insisted that they were subjected to renewed aggression, denied drinking water, and threatened with slurs and violence, which made them fear for their lives.
 The Act is particularly consequential for Dalits because it formalizes the practice of untouchability as a criminal and cognizable offence for which arrests could be made without warrant (Naval 2001).
 Its Amendment, then, almost immediately facilitated an uptick in violence towards Dalits, symbolically confirming a majoritarian reclamation of the nation.